alinex/node-builder/README.md

 If the [istanbul](http://gotwarlost.github.io/istanbul/) module is installed a code coverage report will be build.

+    > alinex-make test                  # from within the package directory
-    > bin/make test ../node-error
+    > alinex-make test ./node-error     # or from anywhere else

-Or to contineously watch:
+Or to contineously watch it:

     > alinex-make test ./node-error --watch

 And at last you may also add the `--browser` flag to open the documentation in the browser after created.

+This task can also be added to the `package.json` to be called using `npm test`:

+    "scripts": {
+      "test": "node_modules/.bin/alinex-make test"
+    }

 ### Command: `doc`